Cultural impact of Madonna: Personal and professional relationships

 Madonna's relationships and interaction with people defined part of her public image.
 She also mentored others, including Alanis Morissette (pictured).

-Madonna's interactions with others also became a focal point of opinions, playing both for and against her.
+Madonna's interactions with others also became a focal point of opinions.
 Media referred as her protégé figures in the industry such as Nick Kamen and Guy Oseary, with the latter crediting her "with pretty much everything" in his career.
 Madonna reportedly mentored signed artists in her own record label Maverick Records, most notoriously Alanis Morissette, who declared to Rolling Stone in 2020, how "generous" she was as mentor.

 In her early career, Madonna earned a reputation of "using" and "discarding" people of both sexes, including boyfriends and whoever could help "advance" her career, including commentaries of critics like Chris Connelly.
 In Desperately Seeking Madonna (1993), the author quotes Madonna saying: "If anybody wants to know, I never fucked anyone to get anywhere. [...]
 Yes, all my boyfriends turned out to be very helpful to my career, but that's not the only reason I stayed with them.
 I loved them very much".
-As Madonna responses to the subject were documented, author of Profile of Female Genius (1994), refers "what confidence and positive perspective she has about a negative part of her career building".
+As Madonna's responses to the subject were documented, the author of Profile of Female Genius (1994), refers to "what confidence and positive perspective she has about a negative part of her career building".
 In his view, Spaniard music journalist Diego A. Manrique for El País in 2003, considered the "scandals" derived from the fact she never "deviated" from her goals, avoiding becoming the "puppet" of others, whether they were bedfellows or not, it would not shocked the music industry if the protagonist was a male artist.

 Madonna was also subjected to commentary regarding her interactions with younger female artists.
 Some media referred to her matriarchy-like role, with an author noting that her "pop matriarch status" has been "atomized with exhaustive diligence" in some works.
 She was noted to helped create hype for relatively unknown artists, including Katy Perry.
 From the 2010s onwards, journalists like Chris Richards of the Washington Post criticized Madonna and her reputation of "pop matriarch".
 In 2012, music critic Ann Powers acknowledged her complex and sometimes controversial role, although ultimately reacted positively to her symbolic reputation naming her "Mother of Pop".
 In 2015, MTV dedicated an article about "9 Princesses of Pop Who Have Earned Madonna's Blessing", noting her supporting manner.